 “Have no fear of perfection – you’ll never reach it.” – Salvador Dali

-It’s been 11 years since I became a mother.
+It has been 11 years since I became a mother.
 That’s over a decade of obsessing over my children’s clothes, manners, school work, feelings, schedules, parties and the list goes on.
-Honestly, I can’t even recall how many books, e-books, guides, and even blogs I’ve read just to make sure that I’m on top of our family’s activities.
+Honestly, I cannot even recall how many books, e-books, guides and even blogs I’ve read just to make sure that I am on top of our family’s activities.
 It even came to a point wherein I gave each child his/her designated pen color on the calendar so that I will not miss anything.
-OCD alert!
+OCD (obsessive compulsive disorder) alert!

-Then, once in a while, no matter how organized and effective our systems can be, there will be occasions when we just “slip up”.
-Whether your child has food allergies or not, those rare incidents often leave a tremendous mark in our conscience.
+Over time, I learned that once in a while (okay more often than I wanted to), no matter how organized and effective our systems seems to be, there will be occasions when I just “slip up”.
+Whether your child has food allergies or not, not rare (not to rare in my case) often leave a tremendous mark in my conscience.
 An instant self nomination to the “Worst Mother of the Year Award.”

 My latest nomination happened just before the school ended, I mistakenly thought that Child #3 doesn’t need to bring lunch for school anymore.
 Since it was the start of the week long early dismissal days, I only sent a package of his favorite seaweed snack and a handful of grapes.